CognizantOpenSource/maqs-java/docs/JMAQS_1/webservice/WebServiceDriver.md

 * Expected response type
   * This tells the service what format the response body should take.
 * Content
   * This is optional and only needs to be used when sending content to the web service.
-Typically this would not be used with **GET** calls, but would be used with **PUT** calls.
+Typically, this would not be used with **GET** calls, but would be used with **PUT** calls.

 # Available calls
 [Get](#Get)